 Uploading Print Then Cut Images

-Click upload in Cricut Design Space and then you’ll click upload image.
+Click Upload in Cricut Design Space, then click Upload Image.
 Browse your computer files and find the image you want to upload.
-I usually pick complex for print then cut, then select continue.
+I usually pick Complex for print then cut, then select Continue.

-Next, you want to make sure the background of your images is like a checkerboard.
+Next, ensure the background of your images is a checkerboard pattern, as shown below.
 You can zoom in and see that it is checked.
-If it is not checked, you can use the selection tool to erase the background then click apply and continue.
+If it is not checked, use the selection tool to erase the background, then click Apply and Continue.

 For this type of project, we will want to select Print Then Cut.
-From there you will save your image and then add it to your canvas.
+From there, save your image and add it to your canvas.

 Using An Image In Cricut Design Space

-If you’re using an image already in Design Space, make sure you select all the layers, and at the bottom of the layers panel select “flatten” this will turn your cut image into a Print Then Cut image.
-If flatten is greyed out for you, check which machine you have selected.
-The Print Then Cut feature is only available for Maker and Explore machines.
+If you're using an image already in Design Space, make sure you select all the layers, and at the bottom of the layers panel, select Flatten.
+This will turn your cut image into a Print Then Cut image.
+If Flatten is greyed out, check which machine you have selected.
+The Print Then Cut feature is available only on Maker, Explore, Joy Xtra, and Venture machines.
 You can see more about using flatten here.

 Sizing Your Image

-Once you have your image ready for printing make sure you have it sized correctly.
-Remember, for Print Then Cut you have a max size of 6.75 by 9.25 inches.
+Once your image is ready for printing, make sure it is sized correctly.
+Remember, for Print Then Cut, the maximum size is 7.44 by 9.94 inches.
 Click continue and proceed to the mat screen.
-From here, if you need to move or rearrange anything you can do that.
-You can often move things around and save on materials.
-You should see a black box around each of your images, that is what the Cricut sensor reads and indicates that it is a Print Then Cut image.
-Select continue and we’re ready to print.
+From here, you can move or rearrange anything.
+You can often rearrange components and save on materials.
+You should see a black box around each of your images; that is what the Cricut sensor reads, indicating that it is a Print Then Cut image.
+Select continue, and we're ready to print.

 IMPORTANT: Do not mirror your image.